Octavius-Dante/Arthelais/ex_23/Readme.md

 </br>

-As per previous session we have some duplication in our code so we are going to modularize it
+As per previous session we have some duplication in our code so we are going to modularize it and reuse it by using oops concept

+**Introducing Base Controller**

 </br>